Ways to SEO Infographics Like a Genius

 Here are some specific tactics you can try:

-• Publish Expert Content: Start a blog and consistently produce content that provides solutions to your target customers’ pain points.
+• Publish Expert Content: Start a blog and consistently produce content that solves your target customer’s pain points.
 This will establish your brand as an industry authority with users and search engines.

 • Guest Post: Becoming a guest contributor on an influential media outlet or blog.
 This is a great way to build backlinks and get your brand in front of more people.

-• Get Positive Online Reviews: Google puts a lot of emphasis on online reviews.
-Which makes sense.
-If people hate your business, why would Google want to send more people to your site?
+• Get Positive Online Reviews: Google puts a lot of emphasis on online reviews, which makes sense.
+Why would Google want to send more people to your site if people hate your business?
 (We’ll cover more about how to manage your reviews later.)

 Step #3 Increase Engagement & Shares On Social Media

 One of your best sources of brand signals is the activity that takes place on social media.
-People are constantly asking their friends for recommendations for almost everything, ranging from local restaurants to car repair services.
+People constantly ask their friends for recommendations, from local restaurants to car repair services.
 Facebook even allows users to tag their favorite brands and locations when they want to promote them.

-It’s important to have your brand established on social media so you have the opportunity to be part of these conversations.
+It’s important to establish your brand on social media so you can be part of these conversations.

 Here are some tactics you can try: